thomasmunoz13/vup-testing/README.md

-# vup-testing
+# thomasmunoz13/vup-testing

-J2E/Mono integration testing image
+Image based on both maven and mono in order to have a J2E/Mono testing environment for a school project